suganya-sk/reportoire/README.md

 # reportoire
-My reportoire of my implementation of basic algorithms and data structures
+A reportoire of my implementation of basic algorithms and data structures